manimino/dalle-docker/README.md

 Follow instructions in [Boris Dayma's DALL-E mini repo](https://github.com/borisdayma/dalle-mini/) to download the latest DALL-E Mega model.

-This Dockerfile will generate you some images just like the Huggingface space.
+This Dockerfile will run the notebooks from that repo and generate you some images.
+Just like the Huggingface space does.
+Haven't tried training yet.

-Tested working on an RTX 3090.
+On an RTX 3090.
 Takes about 5.6 seconds per image (so 50 seconds for a 9-pack of images).

+Image generation also worked on CPU, but took several minutes per image.

-The images look good:
+The images look great:

 ![Spiderman generated image](img/spidey.png)